Arkansas Highway 72: Maysville to Bentonville

 The route begins at Highway 43 in Maysville and runs east to Gravette.
 Highway 72 intersects Highway 59 in Gravette near the Kansas City Southern Railway Caboose No. 383 on the National Register of Historic Places.
 The highway continues east past the Banks House to the community of Hiwasse within Gravette, having an interchange with I-49 just west of the community, where the highway passes the Hiwasse Bank Building.
 Upon reaching Hiwasse, Highway 72 has an officially designated exception of 0.52 mi with Highway 279.
 The highway runs southeast into Centerton, having another interchange with I-49 southeast of Hiwasee.
 Highway 72 has a junction with Highway 102B before entering Bentonville.
-In Bentonville the highway becomes Central Avenue, running east through subdivisions until meeting US 71B and terminating a few blocks west of the Bentonville town square.
+In Bentonville the highway becomes Central Avenue, running east through subdivisions until meeting Walton Boulevard (former US 71B) and terminating a few blocks west of the Bentonville town square.

 Bentonville to Avoca

 Highway 72 begins at I-49/US 71 in Bentonville and runs northeast to Pea Ridge.
 The highway has an overlap with Highway 94 through Pea Ridge before turning southeast and runs through Pea Ridge National Military Park.
-South of the park Highway 72 terminates at US 62.
+South of the park, Highway 72 terminates at US 62.

 History

 Between Bentonville and Gravette, Highway 72 follows a former alignment of U.S. Route 71.
-In the late 1990s Highway 72 was rerouted away from downtown Bentonville along US 71B, Highway 102, and Highway 112.
+In the late 1990s, Highway 72 was rerouted away from downtown Bentonville along US 71B, Highway 102, and Highway 112.